lightbend-labs/dbuild/docs/src/sphinx/notifications.rst

 If the list of notifications is empty, by default a short report will be printed to the console.

+If you are working on a build configuration file that is normally deployed elsewhere, for instance on a remote Jenkins server, and you want to test it locally without having notifications sent out, just append the flag ``--no-notify`` (or ``-n``) to your command line.
+Use ``dbuild --help`` to find out further details and options.

 Notifications
 -------------